Musicals101.com

 b.
 Aug.
 11, 1867 (New York City) - d.
 May 10, 1942 (Los Angeles)

-Weber and Lew Fields met as schoolboys on Manhattan's impoverished Lower East Side.
-They formed a comedy act and developed a series of ethnic routines while touring the variety circuits.
-In time, they perfected the characters "Meyer" (the tall Fields) and "Mike" (the diminutive Weber), a pair of bewhiskered German immigrants with broad accents, bristling whiskers and garish clothes.
-The trim Weber padded himself to an enormous girth, and wore a loud checkered suit -- in contrast to the taller, plainer Fields.
-"Meyer" invariably tried to swindle "Mike," always ending in a knockabout battle.
-Weber and Fields became vaudeville's definitive "Dutch" act (a corruption of "deutsch," the German word for . . .well, "German").
-Weber once said that "all the public wanted to see was Fields knock the hell out of me."
-They became one of the all-time top vaudeville acts, inspiring numerous imitators.
+After Joseph Weber and Lew Fields met as schoolboys on Manhattan's impoverished Lower East Side, they formed a comedy act and toured in variety, developing a series of roughhouse ethnic routines.
+In time, they perfected the characters "Myer" (the taller Fields) and "Mike" (the diminutive Weber), a pair of German immigrants with broad accents, bristling whiskers and garish clothes.
+The trim Weber padded himself to an enormous girth, and wore a loud checkered suit -- the better to contrast with the lean and more plainly dressed Fields.
+In their skits, the not-too-clever "Myer" invariably tried to swindle the gullible "Mike," always resulting in a knockabout physical battle.
+Weber and Fields became vaudeville's definitive "Dutch" act (a common slang corruption of "Deutsch").
+Weber later said, "All the public wanted to see was Fields knock the hell out of me."
+They became one of the most widely imitated vaudeville acts, but no other team matched them.

-In 1896, Weber and Fields opened their own theater on Broadway, producing a popular series of musical burlesques that spoofed theatrical hits and current events.
-Their best full length send-ups included Cyranose de Bricabrac (1899), Quo Vass Iss, and a lavish parody of The Merry Widow (1908).
-They also produced a series of variety shows that mixed one-act spoofs with vaudeville acts.
-With nonsensical titles like Whirl-i-gig (1899), Hoity Toity (1901) and Higgeldy Piggledy (1904), these shows offered Weber and Fields in trademark slapstick routines while showcasing such top musical comedy talents as Fay Templeton, Lillian Russell and DeWolf Hopper
+By 1896, Weber and Fields established an all-star Broadway troupe, producing a popular series of variety shows that mixed one-act musical burlesques with assorted sketches and vaudeville acts.
+With nonsensical titles like Whirl-i-gig (1899), Hoity Toity (1901) and Higgeldy Piggledy (1904), these shows offered Weber and Fields in their trademark slapstick routines while also showcasing such top musical comedy talents as Fay Templeton, Lillian Russell and DeWolf Hopper.
+These productions eventually evolved into full-length burlesques spoofing current theatrical hits, celebrities and events.
+These send-ups included Cyranose de Bricabrac (1899), Quo Vass Iss, and a lavish parody of The Merry Widow (1908).

-After dissolving their partnership in 1904, Weber stuck to producing and starring in knockabout burlesques, while Fields concentrated on developing musical comedies.
-They reunited in 1912 for Hokey Pokey, and made occasional appearances together.
-The duo recreated their old routines in several films and radio broadcasts until Fields died in 1941.
+After Weber & Fields dissolved their active partnership in 1904, Weber stuck to producing and starring in more knockabout burlesques, while Fields concentrated on developing musical comedies.
+The duo reunited for Hokey Pokey (1912), and continued to make occasional joint appearances on stage, screen and radio until Fields died in 1941.
 Weber survived him by less than a year.
-Both men had enjoyed marriages that lasted over half a century.
-For more on this team, read the magnificent From the Bowery to Broadway: Lew Fields and the Roots of American Popular Theater (Fields, Armond & L. Marc Fields, New York, Oxford University Press, 1993).
+Both men had enjoyed marriages that lasted over half a century, but Weber died childless.
+For more on this team, see From the Bowery to Broadway: Lew Fields and the Roots of American Popular Theater (Fields, Armond & L. Marc Fields, New York, Oxford University Press, 1993).
+You can also see our transcript of a Weber & Fields vaudeville skit.

 Webb, Clifton